 I use Anjou pears, English or Bartlett pears, which are very common and hold their shape well when baked.
 Any type of pear you usually bake with works.

 How ripe should they be?
-Look for ripe pears that are not too soft.
+Look for just ripe pears that are not too soft.

 The fruit layer

-- Lemon: I find the drizzle of lemon juice (image 2) essential in most cobblers and crumbles.
+- Lemon: I find the drizzle of lemon juice essential in most cobblers and crumbles.
 No matter what fruit I use, they all benefit from citrus, which balances the butter and sugar.
 Pears are sweet by themselves, so I find it even more necessary to add lemon juice.

 This is my favorite part, as I love biscuits and scones.

-The recipe is similar to drop scones, an old-fashioned recipe from Ireland if you asked my grandmother, but claimed by many as being from Scotland or England.
-A question for another moment.
+The recipe is similar to drop scones, an old-fashioned recipe from Ireland, if you ask my grandmother, but many claim it is from Scotland or England.
+That is a question for another moment.

+This topping is easy to make.
+It's a one-bowl mixture that comes together in no time.
 It's rustic and irregular, with different textures in every bite.

 It bakes into a fluffy, starchy, and tender biscuit that pairs wonderfully with the warm and syrupy fruit.

-- Mix the dry ingredients in a large bowl and add the melted butter and milk.
-Stir with a spoon or spatula until you have a thick batter, like a wet scone.
+Mix the dry ingredients in a large bowl and add the melted butter and milk.

 Two ways to apply the topping: